-From elaborate house plant and herb garden displays, to starting seeds off using hydroponics, or even an indoor greenhouse, we have all the options you need to create the indoor garden of your dreams.
+From elaborate common house plants and indoor herb garden displays, to starting seeds off using hydroponics, or even an indoor greenhouse, we have all the options you need to create the indoor garden of your dreams.

-- If you have a little outdoor space, be sure to check out our garden ideas feature for inspiration.
+- If you do have a little outdoor space – lucky – check out our garden ideas feature for inspiration.

 1. Start an indoor herb garden